kam1xgod/kittyBank/README.md

 ## Overview

 This application is some kind of online banking.
+There's an issue about branching since I did it too late.

 ### Info

-So, from february I was able to learn more 'bout Java in SbtSchool - program from Russian bank.
+So, from february I was able to learn more 'bout Java in [SbtSchool](https://github.com/kam1xgod/sbtJavaSchool_2022) - program from Russian bank.
 And this is - the graduation work.
 You can create become a user with your email, create accounts, activate them with link sent to email and do basic bank things.